London Gatwick Disruption

 What should I do if my flight is cancelled and there are no alternative flights available at the airport?

 The airline has a legal obligation to provide you with a flight to your destination as your ticket is a contract with them.
 If there are no later flights available you should ask the airline to book you a flight from another airport and pay for your transport to that airport.
 If this is not an option then you should consider alternative modes of transport.
-For example, if you are trying to get within Europe you could consider hiring a car and driving to your destination.
+For example, if you are planning on travelling within Europe, you could consider hiring a car and driving to your destination.
 Some car hire providers will let you drive your hired vehicle across Europe and drop it off in your destination country.
 However, this can sometimes incur a large charge as they have to then bring the car back to the original country.

 Another alternative mode of transport would be to take the ferry if you are trying to get to Europe.
 There are ferry ports located all over the UK travelling to: